-Selenium has a wide array of health benefits, including its ability to protect against certain heart diseases, boost the strength of the immune system, maximize thyroid function, reduce inflammation, prevent cancer, reduce the signs of premature aging, protect against antibodies, boost hair health, and balance your hormones.
+Selenium has a wide array of health benefits, including its ability to protect against certain heart diseases, boost the strength of the immune system, maximize thyroid function, reduce inflammation, reduce the signs of premature aging, protect against antibodies, boost hair health, and balance your hormones.

 Health Benefits of Selenium

 The health benefits of selenium are still being studied extensively, but certain important advantages are already well known and are explained in greater detail below.

 Selenium has been found to be rich in antioxidants and anti-inflammatory properties.
 It is an essential part of various cellular processes, and this includes the body’s response to cancerous activity.
 A study published in Biology and Human Health has shown that normal intake of this mineral might result in a decrease of cancerous cell formation, especially in regard to prostate, colorectal, and lung cancers.
 A 2013 review study in the Nutrients journal, showed that in addition to its potential as a cancer preventative agent, selenium may also prove to be an anti-metastatic element, thus aiding in the later stages of cancer progression.